gstls/WebPose3D-RealTime/README.md

 ### Filtering Chain and Post-Processing

 - A separate Kalman filter is created for each joint, and the filtered values are propagated until no additional connected joints remain from the waist center.
+The facial skeleton applies an independent filter.
 - To prevent synchronization issues caused by varying filtering speeds across joints, the filtering chain updates all joints within a single frame before rendering them in the virtual environment.
 - As a post-processing step, remapping is applied to ensure that the predefined joint lengths are maintained within the 3D virtual environment.
+- The average update time for each joint within a single frame is 4ms, causing little to no noticeable latency.

 # Getting Started
 - This project does not require any additional library installations.
 Simply download the project and run index.html using Live Server or via npm.